jhpce-jhu/jhpce_mkdocs/docs/access/mobaxterm.md

 "Verification Code" (which will come from Google Authenticator) and "Password:"

+## Configuring SFTP Sessions

+!!!
+Note "Authoring Note"
+    This needs to be written.

+The main thing to know is that you need to, when configuring a session, check a box related to verification being used by the remote server.

 ## OPTIONAL -- Setting up SSH Keys in MobaXterm:
 To make logging in more streamlined and avoid the pop-up windows when